aliberro39109/gCleaner/README.md

-void cls(); //Clear the screen bool checkOneInstance(); //Only run once, returns if the app has one instance or more bool kill_process();//kill a process through a handle , returns if the process has been terminated or not bool check_process(string& processname); //Check if a process is active or not
+void cls(); //Clear the screen bool checkOneInstance(); //Only run once, returns if the app has one instance or more bool kill_process();//kill a process through a handle , returns if the process has been terminated or not bool check_process(string processname); //Check if a process is active or not
 ```